rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 ### TASKS

-- tell Jacob about protecting their domain info
+- add Chrome Frame for IE7 peeps

+- remove black background in IE8 for slider text

+- figure out how to transfer videos from the old blog

 - change "username" in comments to "Name"

-- add modernizr library for logo (DONE)
-- create and code for PNG fallbacks on logo (DONE)

 - place categories in footer for Bookshelf
 - style individual bookshelf pages
 - style main Bookshelf page

-- add link/text in footer to point people to Subscribe page (DONE)
 - set up Subscribe functionality on Subscribe page - weekly updates and blog posts (need access to their Mailchimp account for this)

 - place Embedded Analytics on homepage
 - place visitor count on the homapage (near Embedded Analytics)

-- Add Google Analytics tracking to their site (DONE)

 - add search bar in header on homepage (?)